 WHY IS BEE THE ONE TO TELL THIS STORY?

 Bee and her late husband served the diseased and disabled around the world and among Native Americans.
-She is a member of the American Speech-Language-Hearing Association, the UN Association, USAID Alumni, P.E.O., a philanthropic education organization, various writers’ groups, and is on the board of Tucson Tellers of Tales.
+She is a member of the American Speech-Language-Hearing Association, the UN Association, USAID Alumni, P.E.O., a philanthropic education organization, various storytelling and writers’ groups.

 BEE’S MOST-REQUESTED TALKS